sysagnostic/website/content/english/blog/s3-static-website.md

 Really, nothing fancy there.
 We expect no new functionality requirement in the future that would complicate its design principles.

 We follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle as all security focused engineers should do.
-Less unnecessary functionality translates to higher quantity and lower severity threat vectors.
+Less unnecessary functionality translates to less and lower severity threat vectors.
 If our goals may be achieved using a static website, there is no security-aware reason to go with a dynamic, probably more vulnerable one.

 In theory, there are three kinds of costs when running a website in the cloud: